hackerspacesg/hackerspace.sg/contents/plenum/2020-10-20/_index/main.md

 ### Potential Relocation Options
 - Discussion if any.
+ - Activity terminated, for resumption if new directors appear.

 ### Upcoming events that HackerspaceSG might be interested in
+- Nothing relevant given current covid measures.

 ### Any Other Business
 - Thanks to The Ukelele Assemble for their fundraising efforts which raised $296.61 (nett PayPal fees)
+- Discussion about the contributor's page text on the membership; no change at this point.

 ### Next Meeting
-- 2020-11-11 20:00 (tentatively scheduled for 2nd Wednesday of every month, but subject to change depending on the schedule of key people)
+- 2020-11-17 20:00 (tentatively scheduled for 3rd Tuesday of every month, but subject to change depending on the schedule of key people)

-### ??:??
-Close
+### 21:37 Close